Planning Phase

 Go big or go home, right?

 We had heard about this massive cave discovered in 1990 by a local man.
 We heard it was one of the ultimate adventures one could undertake.
-WIth our growing wanderlust and ever-increasing sense of adventure, we went for it.
-We figured we needed to do these strenuous trips while we are still young!
+With our growing wanderlust and ever-increasing sense of adventure, we went for it.
+We figured we needed to do these strenuous trips while we were still young!

 Reading